beno5950/14kb-web/README.md

 - **14KB budget enforcement** with automated size checking for optimal TCP slow start performance
 - **Zero framework overhead** with pure vanilla JavaScript and modern web standards
-- **High-performance backend** built with Fastify for maximum throughput and efficiency
+- **High-performance backend** built with Fastify 5 for maximum throughput and efficiency
-- **Embedded SQLite database** with better-sqlite3 for fast, serverless data storage
+- **Advanced validation** with VineJS 3.0 for type-safe data validation
-- **Modern build pipeline** with esbuild for lightning-fast bundling and optimization
+- **Modern build pipeline** with esbuild 0.25+ for lightning-fast bundling and optimization
+- **Enhanced security** with comprehensive security headers and input validation

 ### Developer Experience

 - **Monorepo architecture** with pnpm workspaces for efficient dependency management
-- **Code quality tools** with ESLint and Prettier for consistent, maintainable code
+- **Code quality tools** with ESLint 9.32+ and Prettier for consistent, maintainable code
 - **Performance budget checking** with automated 14KB gzipped size validation
 - **Hot reload development** with file watching and instant browser updates
 - **Production deployment** ready with optimized builds and performance monitoring
+- **Modern JavaScript** targeting ES2022 with Node.js 22.18+ LTS support

 ### Modern Web Standards